With another delay to the Employer Mandate announced last month, how are employers to respond?

 About Jacqueline Roth

-Jacqueline brings over a decade of professional experience in a unique combination of employee benefits, talent acquisition, and sales management with a Fortune 500 Firm.
+Jacqueline is Vice President and Bolton & Company in Pasadena and brings over a decade of professional experience in a unique combination of employee benefits, talent acquisition, and sales management with a Fortune 500 Firm.
 Jacqueline has a passion to protect her clients’ liabilities, educate them on issues that impact insurance, and strategize benefits packages that align with employer goals.
 As companies wrestle to attract and retain the best people the benefits have taken center stage and are now a critical component to analyze and improve.

 As healthcare reform becomes evermore complex, and costs continue to rise, Jacqueline understands the need to address the impact, potential challenges, and possibilities of the Affordable Care Act.
 She analyzes the multiple effects of the law for each unique employer, seeking to maintain and advance an organization’s short and long-term goals.